US Temporarily Closes Busiest US-Mexico Border Crossing in Calif.

+"Our priority right now is to get a half a mile of wire on this wall," he said while giving NBC 7 and Telemundo 20 a look into their efforts near the San Ysidro Port of Entry on Monday.

-U.S. Customs and Border Protection temporarily shut down northbound traffic into the United States at the San Ysidro Port of Entry in California to install new security barriers to prepare for the arrival of a caravan of migrants from Central America.
+On Monday, CBP temporarily shut down all northbound lanes into the U.S. at the San Ysidro POE so troops could position moveable barriers due to a report that a group of Central American migrants was trying to rush the border, according to CBP.

-The agency said the closure at the nation's busiest border crossing was needed to install "additional port hardening materials" in preparation for the migrant caravan "and the potential safety and security risk that it could cause."
+Though no activity materialized, the agency said the closure at the nation's busiest border crossing was needed.

-About 10 lanes were reopened several hours after the closure was instated.

-Pedestrian lanes into the U.S. at the San Ysidro Pedestrian East facility were also closed for several hours Monday before reopening for northbound traveler processing.
-However, lanes for foot traffic at the Pedestrian West facility crossing remained open throughout the closures, CBP said.
+Nielsen praised the efforts on Twitter saying, "@CBP and @DeptofDefense appropriately responded by blocking the lanes, deploying additional personnel and seeking assistance from other law enforcement and federal assets."

+The tweet was accompanied by a photo showing a line of helmeted border patrol agents carrying shields.

 San Ysidro is the border’s busiest crossing, with about 110,000 people entering the U.S. every day.
 That traffic includes some 40,000 vehicles, 34,000 pedestrians and 150 to 200 buses.

-More than 1,100 Marines have been deployed to assist CBP with Operation Secure Line, a "border hardening" mission meant to prepare the area’s infrastructure for the arrival of thousands of migrants hoping to seek asylum in the United States.

-CBP said the Marines' specific duties include installing barbed wire to make walls less scalable, and reinforcing construction areas so that people could not cross into them.
+Border Field State Park has a long history and involves government entities on both sides of the U.S.-Mexico Border.

+The Border Infrastructure Project is a fenced corridor between an older fence once constructed along the border and a new fence built in 2008 – 2009.
+It is owned by the federal Department of Homeland Security.

-Pieces of barbed wire, concrete roadblocks and rebar are being used to create movable barriers that can be used to block lanes at the San Ysidro and Otay Mesa ports of entry.
+The DoD said the troops would not interact with migrants but would complete "border hardening" tasks, like using pieces of barbed wire, concrete roadblocks and rebar to create movable barriers that can be used to block lanes at the San Ysidro and Otay Mesa ports of entry.

-Thousands more troops from other branches have also deployed to the border to assist in other ways.
-For example, Army Military Police are there to protect the Marines who are not armed and are prohibited from enforcing the law.
-The Department of Defense insisted last week that the troops were sent there to help CBP and nothing else.
+Army Military Police are there to protect the Marines who are not armed and are prohibited from enforcing the law.

 Analysts and the Pentagon estimate that the entire deployment operation could cost $200 million.